KeibiSoft/KeibiDrop/README.md

 # KeibiDrop

-KeibiDrop is an ephemeral, zero-trust file transfer tool for direct peer-to-peer exchange over untrusted networks.
+KeibiDrop is an ephemeral file transfer tool for direct peer-to-peer exchange over untrusted networks.
 Although traffic is fully end-to-end encrypted, your IP is visible to the peer and the relay.
 If they’re hostile, they know where to send packets.
 Or drones.
-Or worse: lawyers.
+Or worse: ~lawyers~ marketing ads.

 > In simple terms: You can connect two computers.
 Open the mountpoint folder.